-Venezuela's Leopoldo Lopez released from prison
+Venezuelan opposition leader Leopoldo Lopez released from prison

+- Lopez granted house arrest due to health concerns, Venezuela Supreme Court says

-(CNN)Venezuelan opposition leader Leopoldo Lopez, whose imprisonment has been a rallying cry for anti-regime demonstrators, has been ordered released to house arrest because of health concerns, the nation's Supreme Court said Saturday morning.
+(CNN)Venezuelan opposition leader Leopoldo Lopez, whose imprisonment has been a rallying cry for anti-regime demonstrators, has been granted house arrest because of health concerns, the nation's Supreme Court said Saturday morning.

 Lopez has been detained since early 2014 over accusations of inciting anti-government protests.